Education Centers & Outreach

 The Center for Educational Development and Research (CEDaR) provides support for the research and scholarship of faculty and graduate students in the College of Education.
 Its work includes data services, academic editing, survey design and administration, and grant-writing support.
 In addition, CEDaR regularly sponsors workshops on research related software.

-The Early Childhood Education Institute (ECEI) at OU-Tulsa strives to advance and support early childhood programming and policies through research, evaluation, and outreach.
+The Early Childhood Education Institute (ECEI) at OU-Tulsa strives to advance and support equity in early childhood through the generation, dissemination, and application of meaningful research.
 The ECEI focuses on young children, birth through age 8, and the programs and policies that impact these young children and their families.

 The Hardman Center for Children with Learning Differences was created through a gift from Ruth G. Hardman, a long-time Tulsa resident known for her philanthropy and interest in literacy and education.
 The Hardman Center has a dual mission of outreach across the state to assist parents, teachers, and schools in helping children with learning differences be more successful in school, and of applied research to close the gap between best and current practices in literacy education.

 The Institute of Child Development, which serves approximately 50 children from the Norman and University communities, has been accredited by the National Academy of Early Childhood Programs.
 Working with children from 2–5 years old, the Institute meets a variety of strict standards, including providing activities appropriate for preschool children, having an adequate student-staff ratio, meeting stringent health and safety standards, and providing opportunities for parental involvement.
 The OU Institute of Child Development was in the first group of licensed child care facilities in the United States to be accredited.

 The John W. Renner Science Education Center’s mission is to continue to be at the forefront of science education research while preparing teachers and professionals for lasting scholarly work and personal development in order to improve upon science education.